TheFellow/ValueTypes/README.md

 ```

 The signature is `Yield(params ValueBase[] values)` so you're free to pass as many
 arguments as needed.
-The implict cast takes care of everything else for you.
+The implicit cast takes care of everything else for you.
 It doesn't get much simpler than that!

 ### Value.Group()

-There are occassions where this will not be sufficient, however.
+There are occasions where this will not be sufficient, however.
 For example, sometimes a collection of values should be Equal regardless of their order.

 As an example, let's say that we have a `Wallet` type which contains a collection of dollar bills.